+Access read / write

+Туре enumeration

-1.7 % Access read / write Туре enumeration In ON enables the selected trigger type; the camera waits for a trigger signal before acquiring a frame.
+In ON enables the selected trigger type; the camera waits for a trigger signal before acquiring a frame.
 The trigger signal can be a signal from the frame grabber, the 12-pin Hirose connector input, or a software trigger initiated by a software command.
 The trigger source has to be set in the feature TriggerSource.
 In trigger mode, the frame rate of the camera depends on the frequency of the trigger signals OFF disables the selected trigger type; all trigger signals will be ignored.
-The camera is set into the current acquisition mode Out The active mode is available at OUT0 of the connected camera.
+The camera is set into the current acquisition mode

+Out active mode

 Remark If a trigger is active, ExposureMode defines whether the exposure of an image is defined by the feature ExposureTime (fixed exposure time) or by the duration of the trigger signal itself (variable exposure time).
 The settings in ExposureMode will only become effective if triggered mode is ON.